 See this link to Rainbows Hospice for Children and Young People http://mailchi.mp/rainbows/win-up-to-3000-in-our-spring-superdraw-222785?e=b1acc53a38

-The 2017 CWU Humanitarian Aid Longmynd Hike took place on Saturday 2nd September.
+The 2019 CWU Humanitarian Aid Longmynd Hike takes place on Saturday 7th September.

-We really had to push ourselves to dig deep and find inner strength.
-But #WHYNOT.
-What a glorious day, beautiful scenery and a true team spirit . . .
-The sense of achievement and feel good factor was worth every tired and aching muscle
+Here's to a glorious day, amid beautiful scenery and a true team spirit . . .
+The sense of achievement and feel good factor is always worth every tired and aching muscle.

 If you are interested in supporting this or future events, please email me at firstname.lastname@example.org